owenhaedrich/RoboWaiter/GDD.md

 ***Wheel Physics Investigation Diagram: Camber Thrust***

+## Prototype Scope

+The robot waiter scenario satisfies the needs of our objective statement with a reasonable scope.
+The enclosed restaurant environment limits our total asset requirements.
+We can leverage Unity’s built-in wheel collider, rigidbody, and fixed joint physics components to completely model our scenario.

 ## Metric Research and References

 The RoboWaiter carries trays with real-world weights and mass, the game can simulate physics-based balancing.
 This creates a gameplay loop where managing balance is directly tied to the weight and player’s ability to stay balanced while moving.

 The player’s balance is influenced not only by the robot’s own mass but also by the objects it carries.
-Each plate adds weight and shifts the center of mass, dynamically affecting the robots stability.
+Each plate adds weight and shifts the center of mass, dynamically affecting the robot's stability.
 For example, a single burger may add only a small amount of mass near the center of the tray, while heavier items like a whole chicken or stacked plates create greater torque and a higher center of mass.
 These shifts make leaning, turning, and stopping more challenging, requiring the player to constantly adjust their tilt and wheel rotation.

 | Food item | Approx real world weight | Plate name in game | Source and Notes |
 | :--- | :--- | :--- | :--- |